perticascatalin/HiddenDimensions/ProjectProposal.md

 - What if a pattern of movements always results the same output?
 - How can such patterns be found?
 - Can an agent model optimal behavior and generate such patterns?
+- Model three levels proposed in the ladder of causation by Pearl [P1]: Association, Intervention and Counterfactuals
 - Does curiosity help?

 ## References